-The B.A Programme in Animation and Graphic Design is branded for its productive approach and distinctive topics discussed, and encouragement on innovation while stressing on strong technical and presentation skills.
-The curriculum inspired by the phenomenal world of art and new creative techniques, comprises of pedagogies that blend theoretical and practical components and gives opportunities for the students to develop skills in Design, Animation, Multimedia and Publications along with Interactive Applications.
+The B.A Programme in Animation and Graphic Design is branded for its creative approach and distinctive topics discussed.
+This curriculum is inspired by the stupendous world of art and new creative techniques.
+This syllabus tries to transmit most essential and updated information to students.
+The programme gives an opportunity for the students to develop the basic skills in Design, Animation, Multimedia and Publications along with Interactive Applications.